12 Ways to Balance Hormones to Beat Autoimmune

 Low DHEA

 DHEA naturally begins to decline in your twenties, but chronic stress also contributes to the loss of this foundational hormone.
 Adrenal glands are responsible for the production of both cortisol and DHEA.
-When stress is high, your adrenals work on over time to make cortisol.
+When stress is high, your adrenals work over time to make cortisol.
 When they become depleted, DHEA also goes down, compromising the body’s immune system and accelerating the aging process.

 Symptoms: profound fatigue, decreased stamina and alertness, aches, weakness, malaise or depression, reduced muscle mass and bone density, thin skin, low libido, frequent infections, dry skin and eyes, poor memory, and weight loss resistance.